Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Experiments

-In this part, we compare the IOA-robustness of models trained with different methods.
-Results are shown in \autoref{tab:ioaRateTable}.
-On CIFAR100, both PGDAT- and IGD-trained models have better robustness to IOA than the standard-trained model and IGD slightly improves IOA-robustness compared to the PGDAT-trained model.
-On Imagenet-100, the PGDAT-trained model has worse IOA-robustness than the standard-trained, which is consistent with \citet{duaninequality}'s conclusion.
-Because of IGD's releasing the inequality phenomena, most of the models trained with IGD tend to have competitive robustness to IOA.
-When $\lambda$=2 to 4, IGD-trained models have better robustness to IOA-G and IOA-W compared to models trained by other methods.
-We also notice that with $\lambda=1$, IGD only decreases error rates by up to 2 \% or even degrades IOA-robustness(see \autoref{moreErrIOA}) compared to the PGDAT-trained model, which we will discuss in \autoref{explainSec}.
+In this section, we discuss the IOA-robustness of models trained with different methods.
+Results are presented in Table~\ref{tab:ioaRateTable}.
+On CIFAR100, both PGDAT- and IGD-trained models have better robustness against IOA than the standard-trained model, and the difference in IOA-robustness between the PGDAT-trained model and the IGD-trained model is not notable.
+On ImageNet-100, the PGDAT-trained model has worse IOA-robustness than the standard-trained model, which is consistent with~\citet{duaninequality} results.
+With $2 \le \lambda \le 4$, IGD-trained models have notably better robustness against IOA than the PGDAT-trained model's.
+We also notice that IOA-robustness gained by IGD with $\lambda=1$ is minor, which we discuss in Section~\ref{sec:giniRelation}.
 Another interesting finding is that IOA-robustness gained by IGD has better generalization than that gained by CutOut.
-The PGDAT-trained model using CutOut has competitive robustness to IOA-B but has similar or even worse robustness to IOA-G and IOA-W compared to the PGDAT-trained model.
-Error rates of models attacked by IOA with other attribution methods are shown in \autoref{moreErrIOA}.
+Compared to the PGDAT-trained model, the PGDAT-trained model using CutOut has competitive robustness against IOA-B but has similar or even worse robustness against IOA-G and IOA-W, which suggests that there exist other factors that influence IOA-robustness since both IOA-B and CutOut occlude images with black patches.